 A student who is truant is considered unexcused.
-Truancy is defined as a student absent from the school campus without knowledge of parent and school.
-Habitual truant is defined as a student who is truant three times during any semester.
+Truancy is defined as a student absent from the school campus without knowledge of parents/guardians and school.
+Habitual truancy is defined as a student who is truant three times during any semester (Legal Reference: I.C.
+20-33-2-11, Adopted 11-12-07).

-Indiana Code 20-33-2-11 provides that any person, while of the ages of 13 or 14, who is determined to be a habitual truant as defined by Board policy, cannot be issued an operator's license or learner's permit until the age of 18, or until the student's attendance record has improved as determined by the Board upon review of the student's record.
+Indiana Code 20-33-2-11 also provides that any person, while of the ages of 13 or 14, who is determined to be a habitual truant as defined by Board policy, cannot be issued an operator's license or learner's permit until the age of 18, or until the student's attendance record has improved as determined by the Board upon review of the student's record.